olivierfriard/BORIS/README.md

 It provides also some basic analysis tools.

 2014-07-26: Unfortunately the BORIS web site (http://penelope.unito.it/boris) is down for now.
-We apologize for the incovenience, we are working to fix the problem.
+We apologize for the inconvenience, we are working to fix the problem.